Archdiocese of Cebu: Archdiocese of Cebu

 On April 28, 1934, Pope Pius XI promulgated an apostolic constitution with the incipit Romanorum Pontificum semper separating the dioceses of Cebu, Calbayog, Jaro, Bacolod, Zamboanga and Cagayan de Oro from the ecclesiastical province of Manila.
 The same constitution elevated the diocese into an archdiocese while placing all the newly separated dioceses under a new ecclesiastical province with Cebu as the new metropolitan see.
-The last suffragan bishop, Gabriel M. Reyes, was promoted as its first Archbishop.
+The last suffragan bishop, Gabriel M. Reyes, was promoted as its first archbishop.

 On November 8, 1941, it lost territory to establish Diocese of Tagbilaran as its suffragan.

+Cebu was visited by Pope John Paul II in February 1981.
+In his Homily for Families (February 19, 1981), the supreme pontiff called the island as the birthplace of the faith: